 Bilingual Spanish immersion at no extra cost.
 Many San Antonio-area Montessori programs offer dual-language education included in tuition—a significant value given our proximity to the border and the city’s bilingual heritage.
 This is harder to find in traditional preschool settings without paying premium rates.

 Strong kindergarten transition support.
-NEISD, Northside ISD, and SAISD kindergarten teachers report that Montessori students sometimes need 2-3 weeks to adjust to more structured days, but they typically adapt quickly—and often exceed peers in reading, math, and independence by October.
+Kindergarten teachers report that Montessori students sometimes need a few weeks to adjust to more structured days, but they typically adapt quickly—and often hold their own in reading, math, and independence.

 Multiple authentic programs to choose from.
 San Antonio’s Montessori schools include both AMI and AMS-affiliated programs, giving families options for different interpretations of the method.